 Learn About Patient Referrals »

 The last thing you need when your child’s sick is stress.
 That’s why our family-friendly hospital is set amid a beautiful park-like setting of oaks and green lawns.
 Our free valet parking and concierge services make the experience even more convenient for families.
 We want to ensure that every aspect of your time with us is as comfortable as possible.

 Located on the first floor, in the Anthony N. Fusco, Sr. Atrium, the Welcome Center is here to serve you in every way possible — providing general hospital information, building maps and directions, as well as information on local amenities you may need during your stay.

-Located at the main entrance, our outdoor playground is a safe, fully accessible place for kids to run, play, and climb.
+Located outside the Outpatient Entrance, our outdoor playground is a safe, fully accessible place for kids to run, play and climb.
 Kids of all ages are welcome, but must be accompanied by an adult at all times.

 Located on the third floor